 Getting your camera ready for the best shots doesn’t need to be complex.
 Here’s a breakdown:

-• Size & quality: Go for Large size and Superfine quality.
+- Size and quality: Go for Large size and Superfine quality.
 This ensures you get detailed and sharp photos.

 If you want more control over your photos, the Manual mode lets you adjust focus and brightness yourself.
 But if Manual seems challenging, there’s also aperture priority, which lets you make some adjustments while the camera manages the rest.